Islip, Oxfordshire: Economic and social history

 A number of houses in the village bear the names of its numerous coaching inns.
 The Plume of Feathers, also called the Prince's Arms, was built around 1780 reputedly from materials from the demolished Confessor's Chapel.
 It has since been demolished.
 The King's Head, also called the Coach And Horses, was built in the 17th century and became a private house in about 1976.
 There were inns called the Boot, the Britannia, the Fox and Grapes and the Saddlers Arms.
 The Saddlers Arms was still trading in 1949 but has since closed.
 Some of the Westminster Prebends met their tenants at the Red Lion.

 In 1788 the bridge was turnpiked and the turnpike trustees closed the ford.
 The Dean and Chapter of Westminster Abbey, who were responsible for the bridge's upkeep, objected to the increased traffic and wear on the bridge.
 In 1816 they tried and failed to pass responsibility for these repairs to either the turnpike trustees or the county.
 In 1815 Parliament passed the Otmoor Enclosure Act, which after violent local objection led to the partial drainage of Otmoor.
 The increased flow of the River Ray scoured the river bed and undermined the bridge.
 Otmoor Drainage Commissioners denied liability but paid for the repair of two of its arches.
 An engraving published by John Dunkin in 1823 shows the bridge as having four arches.
-In 1878 the Thames Valley Drainage Commission widened the river and replaced the bridge with a one of three arches.
+In 1878 the Thames Valley Drainage Commission widened the river and replaced the bridge with one of three arches.
 Villagers in the "seven towns" of Otmoor resisted the proposed enclosure and drainage of Otmoor.
 Unrest came to a head in 1830–31, and the Oxfordshire Militia and the Buckinghamshire Yeomanry were deployed to quell it.
 The militia was joined by a company of Coldstream Guards that had marched from London on 30 July 1831 and was billeted in the village.

 In 1850 the Buckinghamshire Railway completed its line from Bletchley through Islip parish to Oxford Rewley Road, and opened Islip railway station to serve the village.
 British Railways withdrew passenger services from the line in 1967 and Islip station was demolished.
 Oxfordshire County Council and Network SouthEast reinstated passenger trains between Oxford and Bicester Town in 1987 and opened a new station in 1989.
 The line and Islip station were closed for upgrading under Chiltern Railways' Evergreen 3 project and reopened on 26 October 2015.
 Trains between London Marylebone and Oxford serve Islip.
 When the East West Rail is completed, trains between Oxford and Milton Keynes Central will also pass through Islip.